MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 The evaluation stage of a data import iterates through the metadata of its source to determine all possible [table relationships](/power-apps/maker/data-platform/create-edit-entity-relationships).
 That metadata can be extensive, especially for Dataverse.
 By adding this option to the query, you're letting Power Query know that you don't intend to use those relationships.
 The option allows Power BI Desktop to skip that stage of the refresh and move on to retrieving the data.

 > [!NOTE]
-> Don't use this option if the query expands any relationship columns.
+> Don't use this option when the query depends on any expanded relationship columns.

 Consider an example that retrieves data from the **account** table.
 It contains three columns related to territory: **territory**, **territoryid**, and **territoryidname**.